 Like brisket recipes, this is a great way to take an inexpensive cut of meat and turn it into a group meal, with leftovers.
 And it’s so easy and low maintenance.
-I slow-cook this in a crock pot, but you can use a dutch oven or large saucepan with a lid as well.
+I slow cook this, but you can use a dutch oven or large saucepan with a lid as well.
 The goal is to cook it slowly, until the meat falls apart and is soft to chew.

-This recipe goes great with confetti coleslaw, rolls, biscuits, and greens.
+This recipe goes great with confetti coleslaw, sandwich rolls, onion cheddar biscuits (in the photo), and greens.
 I added a recipe for barbecue sauce as well, but feel free to use your favorite sauce.
-You’ll need to set aside 4 hours plus another 15 minutes for the total cooking time.
+You’ll need to set aside about 4 hours, of cooking time.

-- 2 to 3 pounds of pork shoulder (trim off excess fat)
+- 2 to 3 pounds pork shoulder trimmed of excess fat

 - Place 1/2 the onions on the bottom of the pot, then the pork shoulder on top, and finally the rest of the onions on top.

-- Pour the water in the pot, and slowly cook it for about 4 hours on a medium or high cook setting.
+- Pour the water in the pot, and slowly cook it for about 4 hours.

 - Separate the onions and pork from the water and then place the pork and onions back in the pot.

 - Break up the pork into shredded pieces and add the barbecue sauce, stirring until the pork is well coated.
 Cook for another 15 minutes.